Glossary of Hate Speech in Egyptian Media Launches in Cairo

-Participants in the forum emphasised that glossary should not be seen as a list of banned words but a reference for journalists to:
+Participants in the forum emphasised that the glossary should not be seen as a list of banned words but as a reference for journalists to:

 The seminar resolved to explore innovative ways to make the glossary accessible and useful for working journalists as well as media development and media literacy efforts.